MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 AL comes with built-in data structures that have been optimized for performance and server resource consumption.
 Make sure that you're familiar with them to make your AL code as efficient as possible.

-When concatenating strings, make sure to use the `TextBuilder` datatype and not repeated use of the `+=` operator on a `Text` variable.
+When concatenating strings, make sure to use the `TextBuilder` data type and not repeated use of the `+=` operator on a `Text` variable.
 For more information, see [TextBuilder Data Type](../developer/methods-auto/textbuilder/textbuilder-data-type.md).

 If you need a key-value data structure that is optimized for fast lookups, use a `Dictionary` data type.
 For more information, see [Dictionary Data Type](../developer/methods-auto/dictionary/dictionary-data-type.md).

 Use a `List` data type if you need an unbound "array" (where you would previously create a temporary table object).
 For more information, see [List Data Type](../developer/methods-auto/list/list-data-type.md).

+Use the `Media` or `Mediaset` data types instead of the `Blob` data type.
+The `Media` and `MediaSet` data types have a couple advantages over the `Blob` data type when working with images.
+First of all, a thumbnail version of the image is generated when you save the data.
+You can use the thumbnail when loading a page and then load the larger image asynchronously using a page background task.
+Second, data for `Media` and `MediaSet` data types is cached on the client.
+Data for the `Blob` data type is never cached on the server.
+It's always fetched from the database.

 ### <a name="runasync"></a>Pattern - Run async (and parallelize)